Product Backlog Grooming Examples and Best Practices

 - High-priority items are ready to be committed to a sprint (by adding the right detail to them).

-The process of refining the backlog is mostly managed by the product owner, who owns the backlog with the assistance of relevant stakeholders.
+The process of refining the backlog is mostly managed by the product owner (in an Agile Scrum environment), who owns the backlog with the assistance of relevant stakeholders.
 These stakeholders may include: business executives, the development team, and others, such as the scrum master.

 Whatever you do, make sure it’s D.E.E.P.!

 Building a D.E.E.P.
 Backlog